What is Safety Assurance in Aviation SMS

-It’s easy to focus Safety Assurance as being exclusive to operations.
+It’s easy to focus Safety Assurance activities as being exclusive to operations.
 However, the FAA makes in clear in 5.71(b) that data analysis is pertinent to “products, and services” as well.
-In fact, the FAA goes so far to bold this portion of the requirement in order to drive home the notion that Safety Assurance includes quality management system elements as well.
+In fact, the FAA goes so far to bold this portion of the requirement in order to drive home the notion that Safety Assurance requirements include quality management system elements as well.
 For this reasons, combining SMS and QMS makes a lot of sense.

 The fact is, faulty product and service operations can have strong safety implications in addition to business-quality implications.
 Just consider recent American Airlines problem regarding injuring a passenger when removing him from a flight, and suffering major losses due to negative media attention.